alexandroid000/imu/README.md

 ### Troubleshooting

 -   If you are having difficulty opening Arduino on your computer, check to see if your anti-virius software is blocking it
+-   Pro tip: don't do this on Windows

 ### Arduino Interface